How Much Do Plastic Roof Tiles Cost?

 Tapco tiles can be used on roof pitches from as low as 14° right up to 90°, and, thanks to their lightness, the installation process is one of the easiest across all tile types.

 They’re easy to cut with a hand or power saw and require just two nails per tile when combined with Aledora starter tiles.
-There’s clear markings and measurements on each tile and no specialist tools are required for the process.
+There are clear markings and measurements on each tile and no specialist tools are required for the process.

 Available in natural slate tones of Steel Grey or Charcoal Black.

 Britmet LiteSlate Synthetic Tiles fall into the mid-range price range and are a fantastic choice that delivers on all levels.

 They have a stunning slate like look that is combined with all the latest production technologies to make it incredibly strong and durable.
 With a life expectancy of 40 years, once they are installed they should need little to no maintenance in that time period.
 And the installation process is much easier than that of real slate with no need for sorting, predrilling or clipping meaning that you will need less time and resources when installing your roof.